VHDPlus/vhdplus-website/docs/community/spectrum.md

 The [led matrix*](https://amzn.to/36XnIUH) has to be connected with through a level shifter with the FPGA board, as the matrix works with 5V.
 The level shifter converts the 3.3V outputs of the FPGA to 5V outputs.
 Here you can see how to connect the matrix:
 ![Motor connect](/img/community/Matrix_Connect.png)

-5V and GND have to be conected with HV and GND of the level shifter and VCC and GND of the matrix.
+5V and GND have to be connected with HV and GND of the level shifter and VCC and GND of the matrix.
 3.3V has to be connected with LV of the level shifter.
 The 3 I/Os of the FPGA have to be connected with the LV I/Os of the level shifter.
 The LV I/Os then with the matrix.

 To connect the microphone, all you need to do is connect 3.3V and GND of the microphone with 3.3V and GND of the FPGA and connect the rest of the pins (except for SEL) with the FPGA I/Os.